racedisparityaudit/style-guide/measure-page.md

 Use this section to add context and background to the data.
 For example:

-* what this data tells users (for example, ‘This data measures how likely people in different ethnic groups are to own their own homes’)
+* what this data tells users – for example, ‘This data measures how likely people in different ethnic groups are to own their own homes’
-* the source of the data (for example, ‘The figures are drawn from the 2014/15 and 2015/16 English Housing Survey (EHS)’)
+* the source of the data – for example, ‘The figures are drawn from the 2014/15 and 2015/16 English Housing Survey (EHS)’
-* technical aspects that need further explanation (for example, ‘some households contain people from different ethnic backgrounds; in these circumstances, we have used the ethnic background of the household reference person to define the ethnic background of the household’)
+* technical aspects that need further explanation – for example, ‘some households contain people from different ethnic backgrounds; in these circumstances, we have used the ethnic background of the household reference person to define the ethnic background of the household’
-* plain English definitions of terms used in the measure (for example, ‘Young people’ means people aged 10 to 17 years’)
+* plain English definitions of terms used in the measure – for example, ‘Young people’ means people aged 10 to 17 years’
-* what’s included where ‘other’ is used to categorise certain parts of the data (for example, ‘Types of crime under ‘Other offences’ include:...’
+* what’s included where ‘other’ is used to categorise certain parts of the data – for example, ‘Types of crime under ‘Other offences’ include:...’

 Translate complex statistical concepts into plain English for users, referring to the [Style guide A to Z](/a-z) where needed.